-The goal of the KCUMB website is to inform the general public about KCUMB and to provide KCUMB constituents with valuable resources and information.
-The KCUMB website serves as the portal for many other applications, such as the KCUMB Intranet, email system, Blackboard, PowerCAMPUS Self-Service, the Alumni Online Community, etc.
+The goal of the KCUMB website, www.kcumb.edu is to inform the general public about KCUMB and to provide KCUMB constituents with valuable resources and information.
+The KCUMB website serves as the portal for many other applications, such as the KCUMB Intranet, e-mail system, Blackboard, PowerCAMPUS Self-Service, the Alumni Online Community, etc.